Maria's Cookbook

 • Crusty bread, for serving

-3. Heat olive oil in a large, wide pan over medium heat.
+2. Heat the olive oil in a wide pan over medium heat and cook the garlic until golden and fragrant, about 2 minutes.

 Tags: amêijoas à bulhão patoclams